The Two Nutcracker Suites: Tchaikovsky and Duke Ellington/

 Henry Mancini's original Music From Peter Gunn

-First recording since Mancini's
+First recording since Mancini's in 1958

 Ginny Mancini, wife of the composer, and Steven Richman